fbpx

 Myth 22: You Should Stretch Before Your Workout

 Many people believe that stretching before a workout can prevent injuries and improve performance.
-However, research shows that stretching before a workout can actually increase the risk of injury.
+However, research shows that stretching before a workout can increase the risk of injury.
 Instead of stretching before your workout, you should focus on a proper warm-up that includes dynamic movements to prepare your body for physical activity.

 Myth 23: Stretching can cure muscle soreness